PC-Scol/printer/README.md

 ## How to generate a client for the API

 You can easily generate any type of client for the API by passing the YAML definition to the [SwaggerCodegen](https://github.com/swagger-api/swagger-codegen) plugin.
-The YAML definition is released to mavenCentral under the arfifact : __fr.pcscol:printer-api:$VERSION__
+The YAML definition is released to mavenCentral under the arfifact : __fr.pcscol.printer:printer-api:$VERSION__

 ## How to build the sources